 I really enjoyed having my children.
 They’ve been a credit to me since.
 And to Grandad, he loved them.
 Oh, and the kittens survived!

 Original bio: Peggy Lee, SEN, is a mother of four, grandmother of eleven and great-grandmother of another eleven (with the twelfth on its way!)
 After bringing up her children and before her retirement she worked as a nurse with adults with learning disabilities.
 She lives in Norfolk, England.
 Sara Wickham is a midwife and one of the eleven.

 2014 Update: Nanny made it to the grand age of 93 (or, as she would have said, ’94 next birthday’) before passing on in June 2014.
-Her great-grandchildren continue to increase in number since this article and her bio was published and she was delighted when one of her grandchildren (Sara) attended the homebirth of one of her great-grandchildren a few years ago.
-She always kept a framed copy of this article on her wall, and distributed many distributed copies of it to her friends and the local community.
+Her great-grandchildren continue to increase in number since this article and her bio was published and she was delighted when one of her grandchildren (Sara) first attended the homebirth of one of her great-grandchildren.
+She always kept a framed copy of this article on her wall (which now hangs in our house, in her honour), and continued to distribute copies of it to her friends and the local community.

 This article was first published as: Lee P and Wickham S (2000).
 And that was that!
 Midwifery Today.
 54: 41-42.